Skipjack Nathan of Dorchester

 Built in Cambridge to be a Dredge Boat

 Commissioned on the Fourth of July, 1994, she is the youngest—and very likely the last—skipjack built to be an oyster dredge boat.
-Designed by Harold Ruark along the lines of a previous family-built and operated skipjack, Oregon, she is a medium-sized dredge boat capable of harvesting and carrying 100 to 150 bushels of oysters.
+Designed by Harold Ruark along the lines of a previous family-built and -operated skipjack, Oregon, she is a medium-sized dredge boat capable of harvesting and carrying about 200 bushels of oysters.

 Harold also built Miss Eleanor, the Nathan’s pushboat, which was later named after his wife, and carved the boat’s exquisite trailboards and eagle figurehead.